 His dryer still blew him away.

-There once was an artist named Grumpy
+There was a crude person named Grumpy

 who made his six roommates quite jumpy.

 The seventh, Snow White,